Harold2017/cloud/cloud/Rook/Rook_on_aws.md

       - [peering problem for `stuck inactive` pg](http://docs.ceph.com/docs/master/rados/troubleshooting/troubleshooting-pg/#stuck-placement-groups)
       - from former pod info, osd-prepare NOT ready and hang there... need find the reason
+  - upgrade kops to latest version (1.12.0) to enable using t3 instances on aws
+    - rook-ceph stuck at `rook-ceph-detect-version`, have to delete it -> `kubectl -n rook-ceph delete job rook-ceph-detect-version`
+    - now stuck at `op-cluster: unknown ceph major version. failed to complete version job. failed to detect job . jobs.batch "rook-ceph-detect-version" not found`
+    - delete all rook-ceph pods
+    - re-create all pods
+    - still stuck at this job...